dannybpoulsen/fmteach/fmteach/exercises/generic_vm/README.md

 # Generic VM

-If we continue our exploration of formal methods we very quickly end up implementing somethings constantly:
+If we continue our exploration of formal methods, we very quickly end up implementing somethings constantly:
 - A worklist algorithm,
 - a "VM" loop over all the instructions in our program.